iconic-devx/ope-devx/README.md

 ## About Me

-I'm a Computer Science student at the Air Force Institute of Technology, Nigeria.
-I'm Actively building, shipping projects and sharpening my core skills
+I'm a Computer Science student at the Air Force Institute ofTechnology, Nigeria.
+I'm Actively building, shipping projects and sharpening my core skills.

 Long term: full-stack developer, then software/AI engineer.
 I'm building toward that one project at a time.